Nonnature/AGradeApp/README.md

 # AGradeApp
-This repo is for the application "A Grade"
+This repo is for the application "A Grade".
+For more information, please check my [personal website](https://nonnature.github.io/projects/a_grade.html)